 ExtensibilityLimitedDesigned for extensibility

-AdoptionWidely used but legacyIncreasing adoption, mandated for new gTLDs
+AdoptionWidely used but outdatedGrowing adoption, required for new gTLDs

 Why the Transition to RDAP Matters

-The transition from WHOIS to RDAP is driven by the need for a more secure, standardized, and privacy-compliant system for accessing domain registration data.
-WHOIS’s lack of authentication and inconsistent data formats have made it difficult to enforce privacy regulations such as the European Union’s GDPR.
-RDAP addresses these challenges by enabling registries and registrars to implement access controls and provide data in a machine-readable format.
+The shift from WHOIS to RDAP is happening because we need a more secure, standardized, and privacy-friendly system for accessing domain registration data.
+Here's the thing: WHOIS doesn't have authentication and the data formats are all over the place, which makes it really hard to follow privacy rules like GDPR.
+RDAP solves this by letting registries and registrars set up access controls and give you data that machines can actually read.

 How to Perform Domain Data Queries

-For example, to perform a WHOIS domain lookup, you can use dedicated tools or command-line clients that connect to WHOIS servers.
-For RDAP, queries are made via HTTP GET requests to specific URLs provided by registries, returning JSON responses.
+For example, if you want to do a WHOIS domain lookup, you can use dedicated tools or command-line clients that talk to WHOIS servers.
+With RDAP, you just send an HTTP GET request to specific URLs that registries provide, and you get back JSON data.

 Conclusion